-The three core principles of information security are called CIA triad (confidentiality, integrity and availability).
-Data protection risks are calculated based on likelihood and impacts on each of these three security principles.
+The three core principles of information security are called the CIA triad (confidentiality, integrity and availability).
+Data protection risks are calculated based on the likelihood and impacts on each of these three core IT security principles.

 Integrity means preserving the accuracy and completeness of data.
 This element ensures that data has not been tampered with and can be trusted.
 Data security is sometimes confused with data integrity.
 It deals with the protection of data, whereas data integrity deals with trustworthiness.
-An example of data integrity compromise is altering of data during transfer due to unauthorised access.
-Integrity covers another concept known as non-repudiation, it refers to none of the parties’ ability to deny a transaction.
-Similar to our real life scenario where one signs a legal contract once it is signed and cannot be denied.
+An example of data integrity compromise is the altering of data during transfer due to unauthorised access.
+Integrity covers another concept known as non-repudiation; it refers to none of the parties’ ability to deny a transaction.
+This is similar to our real-life scenario where one signs a legal contract and cannot be denied once it is signed.
 A signature is a non-repudiation element in this scenario.
 An example of non-repudiation is digital signatures.
-Digital signatures are combined with other measures to ensure one party to a contract cannot deny authenticity and integrity of their signatures offering assurance to the communication or contract.
+Digital signatures are combined with other measures to ensure one party to a contract cannot deny their signatures’ authenticity and integrity, offering assurance to the communication or contract.

 For example, a customer order emailed by a website contains the same pricing and billing information.
 When read by a user, it ensures the integrity of the email contents that pricing has not been tampered with.

-There is a debate around ‘accountability’ that is lacked in the above CIA triad, it is non-repudation.
+There is a debate around ‘accountability’ that is lacked in the above CIA triad; it is non-repudiation.
 It is defined as below.

 Sensitive data should be kept secure, meaning the protection of the three principles.
-Based on the business objectives, an organisation may stress on information security principles accordingly.
+Based on the business objectives, an organisation may stress security principles in information security accordingly.
 For example, a payroll company storing personal data and national insurance numbers would focus on confidentiality.
 A bank would ensure data integrity as it’s a top priority to protect against unauthorised tampering of banking data.

-Keeping the above guiding principles of information security in mind, main objective of data security is to ensure private information remains private, same from unauthorised changes and accessible for authorised users.
+Keeping the above guiding principles of information security in mind, data security’s main objective is to ensure private information remains private, same from unauthorised changes and accessible for authorised users.

 - Lawfulness, fairness and transparency